ferdinandhartmann/visionProTeleop/ros2_ws/src/teleoperation/README.md

 ## Configuration

-- Teleop parameters live in `config/teleoperation.yaml` (frames, pinch thresholds, update rates).
+- Teleop parameters live in `config/teleoperation.yaml` (frames, pinch thresholds, IK tuning, update rates).
 - Static transforms for `map` → `mycobot_base` and `map` → `vp_base_origin` are set in the launch files.
 Adjust them if your physical setup differs.
 - The launch files accept URDF/model overrides through the `model` argument, making it easy to swap robot variants.